NREL/tda-ps/simulations/ReadMe.md

 ## Setup

+The code in this repository requires Julia 1.1.

 See [the main read-me file](../ReadMe.md) for instructions on setup up the power-system model data submodules.
 These are required before running simulations.